lewinnovation/meccanico/docs/models/invoice.md

 2. One invoice per job (enforced by unique constraint)
 3. Due date calculated from invoice date + `invoice.payment_terms_days` setting (default: 14 days)
 4. Invoice number is auto-generated on creation
-5. When marked as paid, `paidAt` timestamp is set
-6. Payment note is optional but recommended for audit trail
+5. Multiple payments can be made against an invoice using different payment methods
+6. Invoice status is automatically calculated: PAID if total payments + credit notes >= invoice total, otherwise UNPAID
 7. Credit notes can be issued to reduce the invoice balance
-8. Remaining balance = Invoice total - Sum of all credit notes
+8. Remaining balance = Invoice total - Sum of all payments - Sum of all credit notes (post-tax)
-9. Credit notes cannot exceed the invoice total
+9. Credit notes cannot exceed the remaining balance
+10. Payments cannot exceed the remaining balance

 ---